Geddy Lee: Personal life

 Lee married Nancy Young in 1976.
-They have a son, Julian, and a daughter, Kyla.
+They have a son and a daughter.
 He takes annual trips to France, where he indulges in cheese and wine.
 In 2011, a charitable foundation he supports, Grapes for Humanity, created the Geddy Lee Scholarship for winemaking students at Niagara College.
 Lee has described himself as a Jewish atheist, explaining to an interviewer, "I consider myself a Jew as a race, but not so much as a religion.
 I'm not down with religion at all.
 I'm a Jewish atheist, if that's possible."